Copper in renewable energy: Copper in generators

-Either copper or aluminum conductors can be specified for generator cables.
+Either copper or aluminium conductors can be specified for generator cables.
 Copper has the higher electrical conductivity and therefore the higher electrical energy efficiency.
 It is also selected for its safety and reliability.
-The main consideration for specifying aluminum is its lower capital cost.
+The main consideration for specifying aluminium is its lower capital cost.
 Over time, this benefit is offset by higher energy losses over years of power transmission.
 Deciding which conductor to use is determined during a project's planning phase when utility teams discuss these matters with turbine and cable manufacturers.

 Regarding copper, its weight in a generator will vary according to the type of generator, power rating, and configuration.
 Its weight has an almost linear relationship to the power rating.

 Generators in direct-drive wind turbines usually contain more copper, as the generator itself is bigger due to the absence of a gearbox.

 A generator in a direct drive configuration could be 3.5 times to 6 times heavier than in a geared configuration, depending on the type of generator.

 Five different types of generator technologies are used in wind generation: